Not all base layers will fit all conditions.

 There is a big difference in temperature between going skiing at the beginning of January or in mid-April.
 And there’s an even bigger difference in temperature between going skiing in cold Trysil in Norway and going skiing in sunny Serre Chevalier in France.

-The base layer is the clothing you put on first, and it usually consists of a top and pants.
-However, you can also get one-piece (or onesies) base layers if you prefer, they are just not as common.
+Thermal base layers usually consist of a top and pants.
+However, you can also get one-piece (or onesies) base layers.
+They are just not as common, and they can be a bit of a hassle when you have to visit the toilet.

 Base layers are designed to wick away sweat from your body.
 When you stay dry, you stay warm.